3-Day Water Fast: Benefits, Risks, and Safety Guide

 • Children and adolescents under 18

-• History of eating disorders (anorexia, bulimia, binge eating)
+• Anyone with a history of eating disorders (anorexia, bulimia, binge eating)

 • Type 1 diabetes (risk of diabetic ketoacidosis)